 The Company operates in a single operating segment by selling products through a global network of independent distributors that operates in a seamless manner from market to market, except for its operations in Mainland China.
 In Mainland China, the Company utilizes sales employees, independent direct sellers and independent marketers to distribute its products.
 Independent direct sellers can sell away from the Company's stores where the Company has obtained a direct selling license to do so.
 Independent marketers are licensed business owners who are authorized to sell the Company's products either at their own approved premises or through the Company's stores.
-Selling expenses are the Company's largest expense comprised of the commissions paid to its worldwide independent distributors as well as remuneration to its sales force in Mainland China.
+Selling expenses are the Company's largest expense, comprised of sales compensation and incentives paid to its sales force.
 The Company manages its business primarily by managing its sales force.
 The Company does not use profitability reports on a regional or divisional basis for making business decisions.
-However, the Company does report revenue in five geographic regions: Greater China, North Asia, Americas, South Asia/Pacific and EMEA.
+However, the Company does report revenue in five geographic regions: Greater China, North Asia, South Asia/Pacific, Americas and EMEA.